About USC Gould

 - 01-8 Jennifer Arlen, Matthew Spitzer, and Eric Talley, Endowment Effects Within Corporate Agency Relationships.

-- 01-9 Nuno Garoupa and Daniel Klerman, Corruption and the Optimal Use of Nonmonetary Sanctions.
+- 01-9 Nuno Garoupa and Daniel Klerman, A Defense of Shareholder Favoritism.

 - 01-13 Gregory C. Keating, The Theory of Enterprise Liability and Common Law Strict Liability, 54 Vanderbilt Law Review 1285 (2001).